GentillePlume/Lisa-Camille/README.md

     - Profil image ✔️
     - Short text ✔️
     - Other informations with icons ⌛️
+- Music section ❌
+    - All videos row ❌
+        - Row logo and title
+        - Youtube iframe with all videos in it ✔️
+    - Compositions row ❌
+        - Row logo and title ❌
+        - Youtube iframes for each composition ✔️
-- Statistics section ✔️
+    - Statistics ✔️
         - Youtube logo ✔️
         - View number ✔️
         - Subscribers number ✔️
         - Videos number ✔️
         - Creations number ✔️
-- Music section ❌
 - News section ❌
 - Contact section ❌